,

 Restart your Airpods

-Before doing anything else, your first troubleshooting step should be restarting the earbuds.
-The instructions to restart AirPods and AirPods Max are as follows:
+Before doing anything else, your first step should be restarting the earbuds.

-AirPods Max: Take out the headphones.
-Press and hold down the noise control button and Digital Crown simultaneously until the light beside the charging port flashes amber.
-This will require 10 seconds.
+For AirPods Max: Take out the headphones.
+Press and hold down the noise control button and Digital Crown simultaneously for 10 seconds until the light beside the charging port flashes amber.

 Clean the AirPods